Patient Reported Outcomes

 Will surgeons know which patients have completed a survey?

-No, the surgeon will not know who has completed a PRO assessment until the aggregate surgeon specific report is generated after the Case List is finalized.
+No, surgeons will not know which patients have completed a PRO assessment until the aggregate surgeon specific report is provided to the Candidate by the ABOS after the PRO follow-up data have been collected.

-Can a staff member obtain the patient's information?
+Can a staff member enter the patient's information?

-Yes, there is a separate login for PRO and a Candidate's staff member can enter the required information.
+Yes, there is a separate login for patient registration for the PRO, and a Candidate's staff member can enter the required information.

 How do I know whether a staff member has entered all of the patients?

-The Candidate can go into Scribe at any time and will see which patients have been registered through the PRO registration page.
+The Candidate can access Scribe from the password-protected portal at www.abos.org and will see which patients have been registered through the PRO registration page.
 It is the responsibility of the surgeon to provide oversight of his/her staff on this process.

 How can I fix an email addresses that was submitted but we later learned was incorrect?